Tawaramachi Station (Tokyo)

 Tawaramachi Station (田原町駅, Tawaramachi-eki) is a subway station on the Tokyo Metro Ginza Line in Taitō, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metro.
 It is numbered "G-18".

 While situated relatively close to Asakusa on the Tsukuba Express, there are no transfer passageways between the two stations.

 Lines

 Tawaramachi Station is served by the Tokyo Metro Ginza Line from Shibuya to Asakusa.

 Station layout

 The station has two side platforms located on the first basement (B1F) level, serving two tracks.

 Platforms

 History

-Tawaramachi Station opened on 30 December 1927.
+Tawaramachi Station is part of the first section of underground railway line in Asia, opened on 30 December 1927.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 26,216 passengers daily.